 The European Marine Board Communication Panel (EMBCP) provides a pan-European platform for marine science communicators to promote Marine Board activities, to synergize outreach activities and to advocate ocean literacy.

 The panel has five EMBCP objectives:

 The panel participates in conferences and events, to promote the importance of communication and ocean literacy.
 The MBCP supported the communication of EurOCEAN 2010 and 2007.
-The panel also organized sessions at events such as European Geosciences Union General Assembly (EGU) 2009, EuroScience Open Forum (ESOF) 2008, a joint session on ocean literacy at the ESOF 2012, First Conference on Ocean Literacy in Europe (2012) and 1st International Marine Science Communication Conference (IMSCC 2014).
+The panel also organized sessions at events such as European Geosciences Union General Assembly (EGU) 2009, EuroScience Open Forum (ESOF) 2008, a joint session on ocean literacy at the ESOF 2012, First Conference on Ocean Literacy in Europe (2012) and 1st and 2nd International Marine Science Communication Conference (IMSCC 2014 and CommOCEAN2016).

 Panel membership: here

 Next meeting: The next EMBCP meeting will take place back to back with CommOCEAN 2016 on 8 December 2016 in Bruges.

 Contact at Marine Board Secretariat: Ángel Muñiz Piniella Email